gulsevuyekara/GulsevUYEKARA.CaseStudy/README.md

 ### Notes
 - PyCharm or any IDE is optional.
 Locust tests can be run entirely from the terminal.
 - Test reports can be exported directly from the Locust UI in your browser.
+---

-#3- Petstore Postman API Tests
+# 3️⃣3- Petstore Postman API Tests

 ### Requirements
 - Postman installed

 ### How to Run
-Import the Postman collection file(s) into Postman.
+1. Import the Postman collection file(s) into Postman.
+2. Execute the requests according to the collection.

+---